mohammad-oghli/aws-cv-serverless/README.md

 | `/super_resolution`  | Super Resolution     |
 | `/object_detection`  | Object Detection     |

-The entire inference logic runs inside one Lambda container, triggered by API Gateway HTTP endpoints.
-Monitoring, tracing, and logging are fully enabled with CloudWatch, X-Ray, and Application Insights.
+The entire inference logic runs inside a single Lambda container, triggered by API Gateway HTTP endpoints, with monitoring, tracing, and logging fully enabled through CloudWatch, X-Ray, and Application Insights.

+### Important Note for Architecture

+For the purpose of this hackathon project, we implemented all Computer Vision inference endpoints (image classification, object detection, super resolution, etc.) inside a **single AWS Lambda function** deployed as a container image, with multiple API Gateway routes.

+This decision was made to optimize for development speed, deployment simplicity, and reduced AWS resource configuration overhead, which is critical for the time constraints.

+However, for **production-grade deployments**, we recommend adopting a multi-Lambda architecture (one function per model/endpoint), for better:

+* Cold start performance
+* Scaling flexibility
+* Resource isolation
+* Simpler CI/CD for individual models
+* Lower runtime memory usage

+This approach also helps meet best practices for serverless ML workloads on AWS.

 ## Models Deployment using AWS SAM CLI

-* First you need to install [AWS SAM CLI](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/install-sam-cli.html) on your device
+* First you need to install [AWS SAM CLI](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/install-sam-cli.html) on your device and then verify installation

-    ```pip install awscli```
+    ```sam --version```

 * Change directory to Lambda Serverless Application folder